reuschi/smart-photo-frame/README.md

 ## Creating a Telegram Bot

 You need to create your own Telegram Bot.
 For that just follow the tasks:
-1. Open Telegram on your smartphone or as webapp (https://web.telegram.org/)
+1. Open Telegram on your smartphone or in your browser (https://web.telegram.org/)
 2. Search for the global contact *@BotFather*
 3. Send the message "/newbot" and configure your Bot (name, settings, etc.)
 4. Create or view the API Token of that Bot